udacity/pdsnd_github/README.md

 BikeShare Project

 ### Description
-Project is an assignment from Udacity in the Introduction to Data Science Programming, here we tried analysing a subset of the popular bikeshare dataset
+Project is an assignment from Udacity in the Introduction to Data Science Programming, here we tried analysing a subset of the popular bikeshare dataset.

 ### Files used